Skip to main content

-AAAA record lookup (IPv6)
+AAAA Record Lookup (IPv6)

 In iterative trace mode, the resolver is ignored.